Apixmed/genetic_interpretation_integration_documentation/README.md

-# Treatment checker integration guide
+# Genetic module integration guide

 Here, you'll find a documentation and clear instructions for integrating your applications with Apixmed genetic interpretation module.